Why Use a Cache?

 About the Underlying Data Store

 The shared cache works well for basic use cases, but you can also create dedicated custom caches for specific applications.
-For more about creating a cache, see Manage caches for an environment.
+For more about creating a cache, see Manage environment caches.

 You can create multiple caches in your organization.
 To support data segregation, a cache's scope is the environment in which the cache is created.
 For example, API proxies running in a "test" environment cannot access data in a cache running in "prod".
 Once you create a cache, you can use cache policies to cache any serializable data.

 For guidance on which type of cache or persistence to use in different situations, see Caching and data persistence.